PawelGozdz/Project-21-Investors/README.md

-Webpack project starter with Pug, Sass/Stylus, jQuery, Babel and Yarn
+Webpack project starter with Pug, Sass/Stylus, jQuery and Babel
 ===================

 The purpose if this webpack starter is to allow people to create websites without frameworks/libraries like React, Angular, Vue and only using simple but powerful technologies to build quality websites.